Clark Kauffman

-Clark Kauffman is an American farmer and politician from Idaho.
-Kauffman is a Republican member of Idaho House of Representatives representing District 25 in the B seat since 2012.
+Clark Kauffman is an American politician from Idaho.
+Kauffman is a former Republican member of Idaho House of Representatives representing District 25 in the B seat from 2012 to 2022.

 Early life

 Kauffman was born in Twin Falls, Idaho.
 Kauffman graduated from Filer High School.

 Career

 In 1968, Kauffman served in the United States Air Force, until 1972.

 Kauffman and his wife Debbie are owner and operator of Kauffman Farm in Idaho.

 On November 6, 2012, Kauffman won the election and became a Republican member of Idaho House of Representatives for District 25, seat B. On November 4, 2014, as an incumbent, Kauffman won the election unopposed and continued serving District 25, seat B. On November 8, 2016, as an incumbent, Kauffman won the election unopposed and continued serving District 25, seat B. On November 6, 2018, as an incumbent, Kauffman won the election unopposed and continued serving District 25, seat B.